Sathyaish/Auth0/Article/job-79972-edited.md

 2. As the part of the body in a POST request, or

-3. (The preferred way) sent as part of the Authorization HTTP Header [Kaci’s note: Note that only proper nouns should be in title case.
-If this is a common noun and thus not an official title, it should be in lowercase.] in the following form:
+3. (The preferred way) sent as part of the Authorization HTTP header in the following form: